-Kendall Square isn’t just the East Coast’s answer to Silicon Valley; Kendall’s also home to quite a bit of good food.
-From long-fermented wood-oven pizza to spicy Hunan bites to traditional Afghan cuisine, this East Cambridge neighborhood has something for every eater.
-Here are 11 of the best places to eat and drink in and near Cambridge’s Kendall Square.Read More
+Kendall Square is the tech-y neighbor of Central Square and East Cambridge, also hugging the Charles River on the south and east.
+From long-fermented wood-oven pizza to spicy Taiwanese bites, the neighborhood has something for every eater.
+Here are 12 of the best places to eat and drink in and near Cambridge’s Kendall Square.Read More

 Where to Eat and Drink in Kendall Square

 This Taiwanese restaurant is tucked into a quiet part of Kendall, and is the kind of place to order plenty of dishes to enjoy family style around the table.
 The mapo tofu is excellent, and the menu is packed with options, so count on multiple visits to make a dent in all Mu Lan has to offer.

 This BBQ joint serves up all the favorites: brisket, burnt ends, pulled pork, and more, along with an admirable whiskey selection.
 Stop by the Smoke Shop’s original location (it has since expanded to four other locations, including the Seaport and Assembly) before heading to the Kendall Square Cinema to see the latest buzz-worthy indie flick.
 For pickle lovers, they serve both bread and butter pickles and sour spears.